Sunday Dispatch: History

 The newspaper was first published as the Weekly Dispatch in 1801, and was owned in the mid-1800s by notable solicitor James Harmer, who served as a model for Jaggers, the Charles Dickens character from Great Expectations.
-The newspaper's name was changed to the Sunday Dispatch in 1928.
+Circulation was 50,100 in 1837 but had slumped to 37,500 by 1850.

-In 1903, the Newnes family sold the paper to Alfred Harmsworth and Lord Rothermere.
+In 1903, the Newnes family sold the paper to Alfred and Harold Harmsworth.
 The new owners then turned it around from bankruptcy and into the biggest selling Sunday newspaper in Britain at the time.

+The newspaper’s name was changed to the Sunday Dispatch in 1928.

 Due to editor Charles Eade's role as Press Liaison officer for Lord Mountbatten during World War II, distribution of the Dispatch was up from 800,000 to over 2 million copies per edition in 1947.

 In 1959, Eade and the editor of the Daily Sketch were fired due to a comment from Randolph Churchill that Esmond Harmsworth, 2nd Viscount Rothermere, was "pornographer royal" for his ownership of both the Daily Sketch and Sunday Dispatch.

 Under its last editor, Walter Hayes, the Dispatch still maintained pre-printed posters with the headline "CHURCHILL IS DEAD", in preparation of the death of Randolph Churchill's father Winston Churchill.

 In December 1960, the paper had a respectable circulation of 1,500,000 copies.
 Despite this, the Sunday Dispatch was merged with the Sunday Express in 1961.

 The Dispatch is prominently featured in Philip Norman's 1996 novel Everyone's Gone to the Moon.
 The novel is centred on the reporting of the British pop invasion of America in the 1960s.